 Parish Ecological "Footprint"

-An article on the parish Ecological "Footprint" project in August 2020 is at https://www.catholicvoice.org.au/pope-francis-saves-belconnen-parish-money/ .
-As at August 2021 an upgrade to solar capacity is being embarked upon under the Parish Finance Council which will put the parish on a path towards carbon neutrality.
+An article on the South Belconnen parish Ecological "Footprint" project in August 2020 is at https://www.catholicvoice.org.au/pope-francis-saves-belconnen-parish-money/ .
+Upgrading to solar capacity under the Parish Finance Council has put the parish on a path towards carbon neutrality.

 Some small scale work has also been initiated for recycling and biodiversity stewardship in the Church grounds.

-A current project related to installing residential solar power may also be of interest - see https://www.catholicvoice.org.au/switch-on-sunshine/
+A current project related to installing residential solar power may also be of interest: https://www.catholicvoice.org.au/switch-on-sunshine/

-The CfC movement is also planning to encourage ecological assessments and actions more broadly across the Archdiocese.
+The CfC movement is also seeking to encourage ecological assessments and actions more broadly across the Archdiocese.